qtests/qtests.github.io/about.md

 permalink: /about/
 ---

-The blog is a collection of ideas that was fun to try out.
+The blog is a collection of ideas that were fun to test.
+In case you would like to hire a consultant - just write!

 ### Contact me